Is Canada the TPS solution?

 To be sure, against the backdrop of deportation, the lure of asylum in Canada is enticing for TPS holders.

-They’re permitted to work and receive health care while cases are being decided.
+TPS holders seeking asylum in Canada are permitted to work and receive health care while cases are being decided.
 The process could take several years.

 For many, this is a preferable alternative to facing expulsion from the U.S.